-How To Amplify Brand Awareness with Influencers
+How to Amplify Brand Awareness with Influencers

-Chemistry tapped into a group of influencers when we worked with Elmer’s to increase brand awareness and create new content for their Painter’s Paint Pens.
+Chemistry tapped into a group of influencers when we worked with Elmer’s to increase brand awareness and create new content for its Painter’s Paint Pens.
 We challenged 12 top DIY bloggers to use the product on household items and share their creations on their blogs and social channels.
 The campaign worked.
 It not only targeted women who enjoy DIY projects; the bloggers gave the brand even more credibility while showcasing how easy everyday objects can be transformed with Elmer’s and a little imagination.

 Chemistry’s partnership with the bloggers provided us with some important insights that are worth sharing:

 - Work with bloggers and social media celebrities whose audiences are most closely aligned with the product.
 Even though Painter’s Paint Pens are used by women of all ages, we specifically targeted DIY bloggers because their audiences are more likely to use the product.